Skip to main content

 Enterprises execute thousands of payment decisions each month, yet for decades those decisions were optimized almost entirely for efficiency, cost, and throughput, not for financial performance.

-As CFO priorities shift toward liquidity, resilience, and value creation, the role of payments in enterprise financial performance can no longer remain invisible.
+As CFO priorities shift toward liquidity, resilience, and value creation, the role of payments in enterprise financial performance can no longer remain invisible (PYMNTS, 2025).

 Each payment influences: